belng/pure/docs/auth.md

 }
 ```

-Unlike the current app, sign up does not rely on any server-side storage of a past unsuccessful sign in (guest with identity).
-The login token must be sent again, and a second facebook API call will be made during sign up.
-This one-time overhead allows us to avoid storing and invalidate guests.
+Unlike the current app, sign up does not rely on any server-side storage of a past unsuccessful sign in (guest with identity); instead the response `app.signup` will contain a special `signedIdentities` token that must be sent back to the server when the user creates the account.

 **The socket module** stores in-memory session IDs for each connection, and adds it to every incoming change.